Table of Contents of Article

 (1) Air carrier operations;

-(3) Any operation that a remote pilot in command elects to conduct pursuant to an exemption issued under section 333 of Public Law 112-95, unless otherwise specified in the exemption.
+(3) Any operation that the holder of an exemption under section 333 of Public Law 112–95 or 49 U.S.C.
+44807 elects to conduct pursuant to the exemption, unless otherwise specified in the exemption; or

 My Commentary on § 107.1 Applicability:

 In addition to paragraph (b) telling you what does NOT apply, paragraph (a) gives you clues as well (“civil small unmanned aircraft within the United States.”)

 Section 44807 is the new “home” of the provisions in Section 333.
 Things were moved by the FAA Reauthorization Act of 2018.

 Part 107 does not apply to operations outside of the United States, to public aircraft operations, and to aircraft 55 pounds or heavier a small unmanned aircraft must be UNDER 55 pounds.

 Keep in mind that public aircraft can operate under many different methods.
 This is just one tool in their toolbox.
 Section 333 Exemption vs. Part 107 vs. Public COA vs. Blanket Public COA

 The Department of Transportation put out a notice for those wanting to do drone cargo delivery in “air transportation.”

 FAA Letter of Interpretation on Using Buoyancy to Get a Heavy Drone Under Part 107.